 Surgery is normally used if other treatments, such as medicine and physical therapy, haven't helped relieve pain and stiffness.

-During a knee replacement, the surgeon will first remove the damaged cartilage and bone.
-Then, they will implant an artificial joint made from metal, plastic, and other man-made substances.
+Surgery involves removing the damaged cartilage and bone and implanting an artificial joint made from metal, plastic, and other synthetic materials.

 There are many different risks that come with knee replacement surgery.
 Some risks are linked to surgery while others are linked to how the body reacts to the operation.